Graphic Design CertificateA program for working adults.

 Classes are taught in the evening and supplemented with a series of learning experiences.
 Certificate graduates compete for and obtain jobs in all areas of the industry, including design studios and agencies with the highest design standards and reputation.

 The program consists of 13 courses totaling 38 credits, and usually takes 3 years to complete.
-Courses are generally taken at the rate of 1 or 2 courses per semester (fall and spring), with summer coursework optional.
+Students are expected to enroll in 1 or 2 courses per semester (fall and spring).
+Required courses are offered in the summer, but summer coursework is optional.
 Please refer to the course sequence for detailed information on courses and content.

 Beyond the classroom